gvwilson/sdxpy/src/undo/index.md

 -   viewer
 ---

--   Bring over viewer app
-    -   `app.py`, `buffer.py`, `cursor.py`, `window.py`, `util.py`
-    -   `Window`, `Cursor`, `Buffer`, `App`
-    -   Add call to `._add_log` to `App._interact` (another unanticipated hook)

--   Create headless versions
-    -   `HeadlessScreen` replaces the `curses` screen
-        -   Takes keystrokes as input (what we're simulating)
-        -   Automatically generate Ctrl-X when out of keystrokes
-        -   Store current state of display in rectangular grid
-        -   Would make more sense for `App` to have a method that gets keys
-    -   `HeadlessWindow` requires a size
-        -   Violates Liskov Substitution Principle
-    -   `HeadlessApp` fills in logging methods
-    -   First tests make sure we can move around
-    -   `headless.py`
-    -   `test_headless.py`

--   Create insert/delete version
-    -   `InsertDeleteBuffer` in `insert_delete.py`
-        -   Add methods to insert and delete in buffer
-	-   Delete character *under* cursor, not to the left
-    -   `InsertDeleteApp` provides `_get_key` in the app to return (family, key)
-        -   `_interact` dispatches to one of two cases (special-purpose or generic + key)
-        -   Could define per-key method to make customization easier
-    -   `test_insert_delete.py`
-    -   But one test fails: empty screen (cursor isn't on top of a character)
-        -   Our focus is undo, so we'll ignore this for now
-	-   Tackle it in the exercises

--   Record history of insertions and deletions
-    -   `HistoryApp` in `history.py` creates a list `_history`
-    -   Modify `_do_INSERT` and `_do_DELETE` to append records
-    -   Could add more logic to history recording, but this approach is broken anyway
-    -   Insert, move, move, undo: where does it leave the cursor?
-    -   Next step is to create objects that record actions

--   `action.py` is the fully object-oriented version
-    -   `Action` records the app and has `do` and `undo`
-    -   Derive `Insert` to:
-        -   insert a character and a position
-	-   delete that saved character
-    -   Derive `Exit` to stop the app running
-        -   no `undo` action (should never arise)
-    -   `_interact` is now:
-        -   get the action name
-	-   find a handler
-	-   call it to construct an object
-	-   `do` that object
-	-   append the action to the history so that we can undo it
-    -   works until we try to undo (see `undoable.py`), at which point we get stuck in a loop
-        -   undo calls undo calls undo
-	-   so write `undoable.py` with "save this?"

----

-## The Problem

--   Want to change files as well as viewing them
+Viewing text files is useful,
+but we'd like to be able to edit them as well.

--   So modify the file viewer of [%x viewer %] to allow editing
+This chapter therefore modifies the file viewer of [%x viewer %] so that we can add and delete text.

--   And since people make mistakes when editing, implement undo
+And since people make mistakes, we will also implement undo, which will introduce another commonly-used software design pattern.

----

-## Starting Point
+## Getting Started {: #undo-start}

+Our file fiewer has four classes ([%f undo-classes %]):

--   `Window` can draw lines and report its size
+-   A `Window` can draw lines and report its size.

--   `Buffer` stores lines of text, keeps track of a viewport, and transforms buffer coordinates to screen coordinates
+-   A `Buffer` stores lines of text, keeps track of a viewport, and transforms buffer coordinates to screen coordinates.

--   `Cursor` knows its position in the buffer and can move up, down, left, and right
+-   A `Cursor` knows its position in the buffer and can move up, down, left, and right.

--   `App` makes a window, a buffer, and a cursor, then maps keys to actions
+-   The `App` makes a window, a buffer, and a cursor, then maps keys to actions.

 [% figure
    slug="undo-classes"